foopod/blog6/_posts/starting-another-gbajam.md

 - **Rock paper scissors** - self explanatory, winner of the group gets the point
 - **Spelling Bee** - buzz in, first to correctly spell out loud gets the point
 - **Never have I ever** - holder finishes the sentence and everyone that has done the thing loses a point
-- **Entropy** - holder chooses a person to get no points this round, that person can choose someone else, continue until there is one person that hasn't been chosen.
+- **Balancer** - holder chooses a person to get no points this round, that person can choose someone else, continue until there is one person that hasn't been chosen.
 That person gets a point this round.

 Please bare with me for this horribly rudimentary example.